 Now I close the sides.
 I try to make everything about the same size.
 That looks pretty 😉

-I steam the kue pisang in this basket, but without the banana leaf on the bottom.
+I steam the kue pisang in a bamboo basket, but you can use a colander on a pan too.

 Meanwhile, I warm up my wok and make sure the water boils.
-I take one layer of my steamer basket and arrange the cakes so they all touch the bottom.
 I steam them for 15 minutes.

 If they are done, they are too soft to eat.
 Now you have to control yourself and do not open them 😉 yet.
-I leave them to cool on the counter and then in the refrigerator.
+I leave my kue pisang nagasari to cool on the counter and later on in the refrigerator.

 The kue pisang nagasari are creamy and tender and slightly sweet.
-I love banana, so this combined with the coconut and sugar is delicious.
 You can easily make the kue pisang a day before and keep them in the fridge before serving.

 Want to see more sweet snacks on this blog.
 Follow this link.

 I tie this square batik cloth over the steam basket (when everything is cooled down).
 This is a Japanese way to carry around stuff.
 It is called furoshiki.
 I pack a lot of stuff this way, to go on picnics or wrap presents.